OffcierCia/non-typical-OSINT-guide/README.md

 - [Exploring the Dark Side: OSINT Tools and Techniques for Unmasking Dark Web Operations](https://www.sans.org/blog/exploring-the-dark-side-osint-tools-and-techniques-for-unmasking-dark-web-operations/)

 **Telegram + Discord: Security, OSINT, SOCMINT:**

+ > According to [Ron Kaminsky](https://osintteam.blog/unveiling-the-digital-detective-essential-osint-tools-and-techniques-for-investigators-adf486ad2ccd): OSINT has revolutionized the world of investigations, empowering individuals and organizations to uncover valuable information, solve complex problems, and make informed decisions.
+[The ability to harness](https://osintteam.blog/unveiling-the-digital-detective-essential-osint-tools-and-techniques-for-investigators-adf486ad2ccd) the vast amount of data available in open sources has opened up new possibilities and transformed the investigative landscape.
+By utilizing OSINT tools effectively, investigators can save time, gather comprehensive information, and uncover connections that may have otherwise remained hidden.
+The techniques and methodologies explored in this guide provide a roadmap for conducting thorough and successful OSINT investigations.

 - [How to find the exact location of phone, tablet or PC](https://medium.com/@ibederov_en/how-to-find-the-exact-location-of-phone-tablet-or-pc-b953a60421a9)
 - [osint-mindset.gitbook.io](https://osint-mindset.gitbook.io) | Tip: Use [deepl.com](https://www.deepl.com/translator)!